Moqume/Background-Manager-WP/readme.txt

 If something does not appear to be working as it should, [search the forum](http://wordpress.org/tags/background-manager) or [write a new topic](http://wordpress.org/tags/background-manager#postform) that describes the problem(s) you are experiencing.

 It will be very useful to include information about the environment in which the problem occured.
 If you can still activate and access the __Settings__ page for the plugin, look at the bottom of the page for a __Debug__ link.
 Clicking it will expand a box with often requested details, such as the WordPress version and what operating system the web server is using.
-You copy and paste these details when reporting a problem, which will help speed up finding a solution.
+You can copy and paste these details when reporting a problem, which will help speed up finding a solution.